OkCupid admits to Facebook-style experimenting on customers

-SAN FRANCISCO (Reuters) - OkCupid, a top U.S. matchmaking website, intentionally mismatched users to test its technology, the IAC/InterActive Corp service said on Monday, weeks after Facebook Inc admitted to misleading users in a psychological study.
+SAN FRANCISCO, July 28 (Reuters) - OkCupid, a top U.S. matchmaking website, regularly mismatches users to test its technology, the IAC/InterActive Corp service revealed on Monday, weeks after Facebook Inc admitted to misleading users in a psychological study.

 “When we tell people they are a good match, they act as if they are,” co-founder Christian Rudder wrote in a blog post.
 “Even when they should be wrong for each other.”

-In the post, titled “We Experiment on Human Beings!”
-Rudder explained the tests helped the company refine its product.
-He did not respond to an email asking how many users were tested.

-“Most ideas are bad,” he wrote.
+“Most ideas are bad,” Rudder wrote.
 “Even good ideas could be better.
 Experiments are how you sort all this out.”

 An IAC spokeswoman said OkCupid planned to continue with the experiments, which are known in the business as A/B testing.